Caribbean Maritime University: Caribbean Maritime Institute, 2001–2017

 Around the year 2000, the Institute began offering the Caribbean Diploma in Shipping Logistics as a distance-learning course to students from six Caribbean countries, through a collaboration with the University of the West Indies (UWI) Distance Education Centre and the Caribbean Shipping Association.
 26 of the original 31 cohort graduated.
 In 2005, the student population of CMI was 394.
 The Institute's facilities were heavily damaged by Hurricane Dean in 2007.
 In 2008, the CMI planned to launch a Master of Science degree in International Shipping Management and Logistics, in collaboration with the Cyprus International Institute of Management.
 The Institute built up a number of international partnerships, for which it was praised by the Governor-General.

 Caribbean Maritime University, 2017 onwards

 In 2017, the CMI was renamed the Caribbean Maritime University (CMU).
+In 2019, the president, Fritz Pinnock, was arrested on corruption and fraud charges.
+He resigned in April 2022.
+Andrew Spencer was appointed as president to replace him, having most recently been deputy director of the Mona School of Business and Management at UWI.

 Buildings and sites

 The main campus of the CMU has been at Palisadoes Park, on the Palisadoes, since 1985.
 There is also a campus at Port Royal, which delivers Bachelor of Science courses.
 CMU operates satellite locations at Sam Sharpe Teachers College, Montego Bay, Knox Community College, Mandeville, and Moneague College, Moneague.
 At the satellite locations, CMU delivers specific undergraduate programs.